m0euk/RDS-Bridge/README.md

   band scan all follow: **Auto** (100 kHz Europe/rest-of-world, 200 kHz North America) or a fixed **50 / 100 /
   200 / 250 kHz**.
 250 kHz reaches the quarter-MHz stations used in Thailand (88.25, 101.75 …); 50 kHz suits
   grids like Italy's.
+- **Audio recording** *(new in 0.11.0)* — one press writes what Bridge is producing to a 48 kHz 16-bit mono WAV, in every source mode.
+Bit-exact rather than re-encoded, and it does **not** force the speakers on: if monitoring was off it stays off, which is what makes it usable for an unattended overnight session.
+Choose a folder once and every recording goes straight there with no dialog.
+See [Recording](#recording) below.
 - **DX log** — every catch recorded with PI, signal, and decode quality, exportable as CSV.
 - **Band scan** — sweep the band, or just a watch list, and log everything that decodes.
 Works on a live SDRConnect stream and *(new in 0.9.2)* in **MPX mode** when the helper can control your radio.